python/mypy/docs/source/generics.rst

 Generic type aliases
 ********************

-Type aliases can be generic, in this case they could be used in two variants:
+Type aliases can be generic.
+In this case they can be used in two ways:
-Subscripted aliases are equivalent to original types with substituted type variables, number of type arguments must match the number of free type variables in generic type alias.
+Subscripted aliases are equivalent to original types with substituted type variables, so the number of type arguments must match the number of free type variables in the generic type alias.
 Unsubscripted aliases are treated as original types with free variables replaced with ``Any``.
 Examples (following `PEP 484
 <https://www.python.org/dev/peps/pep-0484/#type-aliases>`_):

 .. code-block:: python

-    from typing import TypeVar, Iterable, Tuple, Union, Callable S = TypeVar('S')
+    from typing import TypeVar, Iterable, Tuple, Union, Callable

+    S = TypeVar('S')

     TInt = Tuple[int, S]
     UInt = Union[S, int]
     CBack = Callable[..., S]